deeptools/HiCExplorer/docs/content/installation.rst

     $ pip install --install-option="--prefix=/MyPath/Tools/hicexplorer" git+https://github.com/deeptools/HiCExplorer.git

 **Warning:** It can be that you have to install additional packages via your system package manager to successfully install HiCExplorer via pip.

-**Deprecation warning:** We will drop the support for pip this year, 2019.
-We strongly recommended to switch to conda package manager!
+**Warning:** We strongly recommend to use the conda package manager and will no longer give support on all issues raising with pip.

 Command line installation without ``pip``